Kultapyörä

 Talvennapa Around the middle of January (depends on the region) Middle of winter, the coldest time of the year.

 Laskiainen 7 weeks before Easter (modern), usually in February Celebration for textile handicrafts.
 Sliding down a slope (with, for example, a toboggan).
+Asking for big vegetables from Äkräs.

 Food: Pea soup, laskiaispulla